Home » Recipes » By Course » Drinks » Pineapple Moscow Mule

 Bring on those summer vibes with this light, tropical and delicious Pineapple Moscow Mule.
 It’s got the most refreshing kick from some muddled jalapeños!

 Did someone say paradise in a cocktail glass?
 Yes please!
 This Pineapple Moscow Mule is so delicious and refreshing.
-Drinking it makes me feel like I'm lounging by the resort pool under an umbrella.
+Drinking it makes me feel like I’m lounging by the resort pool under an umbrella on summer vacation.
 I love that for us!

-Each sip is full of fresh and light flavor thanks to some pineapple juice.
-There's also a little kick thanks to some muddled jalapeno.
-And the ginger beer on top adds the perfect bitterness and fizz!
+Each sip is full of fresh and light flavor thanks to some pineapple juice providing a springy twist.
+There’s also a little kick thanks to some muddled jalapeño.
+And the hint of ginger flavor on top adds the perfect bitterness and fizz!
+Truly a great flavor combo.

-This drink is perfect for happy hour outside with friends or to enjoy by the pool.
+This drink is the perfect summer cocktail for happy hour outside with friends or to enjoy by the pool.
 My mouth is watering just thinking about the fresh fruit and citrusy taste!

-And if you love a drink with some kick, also try this Skinny Spicy Margarita or this Orange and Jalapeño Margarita that I'm sure you'll enjoy, too!
-Or if you want to try another mule recipe, check out this Blood Orange Moscow Mule for a sweeter vibe.
+And if you love a cocktail recipe with some kick, also try this Skinny Spicy Margarita or this Orange and Jalapeño Margarita that I’m sure you’ll enjoy, too!
+Or if you want to try a different moscow mule variation, check out this Blood Orange Moscow Mule for a sweeter vibe.
+You may also love these Piña Colada Boozy Popsicles!

 Recipe Ingredients

-- Jalapeño: I love me a spicy cocktail.
-Jalapeños are perfect to get the job done!
-We muddle this with the vodka for an infused flavor.
+• Jalapeño Limeade: This is a seasonal spring product from Trader Joe’s.
+Use Jalapeños if needed perfect to get the job done!
+You can muddle it with the vodka for an infused flavor.

 See the recipe card below for a full list of ingredients and measurements.